-- Projects that have been commenced or completed at time of application
+- have commenced or completed at the time of application;

-- Projects that involve the development of private or commercial ventures
+- involve the development of private or commercial ventures;

-- Projects that will not be completed within 18 months of accepting the grant
+- are not projected to be completed within 24 months of executing the funding agreement;

-- Equipment including computers, printers, office machinery, surf boards, stop watches, sails on boats, flagpoles, etc.
+- seek to purchase equipment including computers, printers, office machinery, surf boards, stop watches, sails on boats, flagpoles, etc;

-- Requests for more than 75% of the total project cost
+- request more than 75% of the total project cost;

-- Applications that have not verified that all other funds are available for the project
+- have not verified that all other funds are available for the project;

-- Projects that are in the planning phase and yet to receive development consent from Council (i.e. if a DA is required, council determination must be made at the time the grant application is submitted)
+- are in the planning phase and do not have a current development consent from Council (i.e. if a Development Application (DA) is required, a copy of the approved council determination must be provided at the time the grant application is submitted).